Calendar of Events

 Though conditions were less than ideal (no rain, recent freezing weather), it was still a beautiful day to be out on the Ridge.
 One new species to our area was discovered - continuing our citizen scientist focus - and the variety of lovely specimens gathered and documented was truly astounding.

 Thank you to all of the wonderful volunteers who helped to make this a successful event - we couldn't do it without you!
 Also much appreciation to our supporters and sponsors, The Miners Foundry Cultural Center, Briar Patch Co-op, Natural Selections/Mother Truckers, and the North Columbia Schoolhouse Cultural Center.

 We're already looking ahead to next year...

 Tree Rings #25 is Here!

-The 25th Edition of the ever-eloquent journal, Tree Rings is available NOW.
-The theme of this edition is "The Importance of Water."
+The 25th Edition of the ever-eloquent journal, Tree Rings was published in December of 2013.
+The theme of this edition was "The Importance of Water."
 The journal is chock full of essays, poems, articles, and artwork related to this topic of utmost importance, with contributions from Gary Snyder, Kelly Patton, Hank Meals, Sara Rabkin, Tom Van Wagner, Kurt Lorenz, Corey Hitchcock, and more.